Page last updated March 2023

-Under the FSANZ Act, the FSANZ Board is appointed by the relevant Australian Minister in consultation with the Australia and New Zealand Ministerial Forum on Food Regulation and must include qualified people from all walks of life.
+Under the FSANZ Act, the FSANZ Board is appointed by the relevant Australian Minister in consultation with the Food Ministers' Meeting and must include qualified people from all walks of life.
 The Board has twelve members.
 Members are drawn from specialist areas such as public health, food science, human nutrition, consumer affairs, food allergy, medical science, microbiology, food safety, biotechnology, veterinary science, primary food production, the food industry, food processing or retailing, small business, international trade, food regulation, consumer rights and consumer affairs policy, the National Health and Medical Research Council (NHMRC) and government.
 The Board meets eight times a year (four face-to-face meetings and four by teleconference).

 Read the current meeting schedule